f5devcentral/access-labs/class4/module2/lab01.rst

     |image035|

 #.
 The policy is empty as planned.
-This collection is baseline requests for creating anything in APM regarless of how basic or complex the Access Policy.
+This collection of requests is a baseline for creating anything in APM regarless of how basic or complex the Access Policy.

     |image036|

-Task 3 - Deleting an Access Profile
+Task 4 - Deleting an Access Profile
 -----------------------------------------------------------------------
 .. _class4-module2-lab1-delete: